amazeeio/principio/README.md

 # Principio

-When a namespace is created, it will serch the cluster for `InitConfig` kinds within the cluster.
+When a namespace is created, it will search the cluster for `InitConfig` kinds within the cluster.

 It will apply the items in `spec.initItems` to the namespace if the labels in `spec.initLabels` match or not.